 4.10 Personal Leave of Absence

-Occasionally staff employees may wish to take time off in excess of normal vacation time and/or available CTO, for personal reasons*.
+Occasionally staff employees may wish to take time off for personal reasons*, that is in excess of normal vacation time and/or available CTO.
 In such instances, employees may apply for a Personal Leave of Absence (LOA).
 Personal LOAs are discretionary and require approval from both the employee’s manager and from Human Resources.
 The minimum duration is one full pay period, and a Personal LOA may not exceed one year in duration.
-(Managers may, at their discretion, approve shorter absences without undergoing this formal Personal LOA process).
+(Managers may, at their discretion, approve shorter absences without the formal Personal LOA process).

-During an approved Personal LOA an employee will be paid no earned time (regular pay).
+During an approved Personal LOA an employee will receive no regular pay.
 Certain employee benefits may be negotiated with Human Resources during the approval process.
 These include: